xiix0/scam/README.md

-Another good night not to sleep in a eucalyptus tree.
+Things will be bright in P.M.
+A cop will shine a light in your face.